Ravikrishnan05/Climate_change_ai/README.md

 # Install dependencies
 pip install torch numpy xarray pandas scipy scikit-learn matplotlib

-2. Download Data
+📥 2.
+Download Data
 Place the required .nc and .txt data files in the data/ directory.

-(You can add links here if you're hosting the data, or just mention that they need to be acquired from the official sources mentioned above.)
+You can add links here if you're hosting the data, or simply mention that they need to be acquired from the official sources (COBE SST dataset and NOAA Niño 3.4 Index).

-3. Run the Pipeline
+🚀 3.
+Run the Pipeline
 Execute the main script from the root directory of the project:

 bash